CARE International UK is committed to protecting your privacy

 - You can ask us to stop using your information for any of the purposes listed above at any time.

-- You can request to see the information we hold about you at any time and ask us to correct, delete or restrict it.
+- You can request to see the information we hold about you at any time by completing this subject access request form, and ask us to correct, delete or restrict it.
 Please note, there may be a small charge to cover administrative costs if you make multiple requests.

 - You also have the right to ask us to move, copy or transfer the information we hold about you from our own IT environment to another of your choosing, in a safe and secure way.